EvgenyMasanin/reacling/README.md

 ## Description

-It is a cli utility that generates various parts of your React project such as component folders, function folders, hooks, etc. Also it can be used fo generate Feature Sliced Design structure.
+It is a cli utility that generates various parts of your React project such as component folders, hooks, etc. Also it can be used fo generate Feature Sliced Design structure.

 ## Usage